shyhhh/shyhhh/README.md

 ## Hello, I'm Hone 👋

-- 🔭 I’m a senior student majoring in digital media technology at CDUT.
+- 🔭 I’m a senior student majoring in radio and television director at SUMC.
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...